-In theory, every Rolex watch outside of the Cellini range can be used for diving.
-Or, more accurately I suppose, anything with an Oyster case is more than capable of surviving recreational scuba depths, whether or not it is actually considered to be one of their dive watches like the Rolex Submariner or Sea-Dweller
+In theory, every Rolex watch outside of the Cellini collection can technically be used for diving.
+Or more accurately, any modern Rolex model with an Oyster case is more than capable of surviving recreational scuba depths, whether or not it is actually considered to be one of the brand’s legendary dive watches, such as the Rolex Submariner or Sea-Dweller.

-The absolute limits for no-decompression diving, i.e. those that don’t require safety stops on the way back up to let the body metabolize some of the nitrogen that has seeped into the bloodstream is between 30m-40m, depending on which training agency you go with.
-The modern incarnation of the water-tight case that Rolex founded in the 1920s – which has formed the backbone of the vast majority of their output ever since – ensures water-tightness down to 100m.
-That also happens to be the official depth requirement set out by the ISO 6425 guidelines for what models must be able to reach before they can actually be called a dive watches.
+The absolute limits for no-decompression diving, i.e. those that don’t require safety stops on the way back up to let the body metabolize some of the nitrogen that has seeped into the bloodstream is between 30m-40m, depending on which training agency’s guidelines you follow.
+The modern incarnation of the water-tight case that Rolex originally founded in the 1920s – which has formed the backbone of the vast majority of the brand’s output ever since – ensures water-tightness down to 100m for all of the current-production Rolex watches that feature it.
+With that in mind, 100 meters also happens to be the official depth requirement set out by the ISO 6425 guidelines for what models must be able to reach before they can actually be called a dive watch.

-Of course, it would be a brave soul who took their Day-Date with them to explore a coral reef, or timed their next underwater excursion with a Sky-Dweller.
-Fortunately, we don’t have to do this, as Rolex makes some of the most capable, popular, and downright iconic dive-ready timepieces in the industry, designed from the outset for those very jobs.
+Of course, it would be a brave soul who took their solid gold Rolex Day-Date with them to explore a coral reef, or timed their next underwater excursion using a Sky-Dweller.
+However, at least in theory, the 100 meters of water resistance offered by either of those models should be capable of surviving the task.
+Fortunately, we don’t have to do this, as Rolex makes some of the most capable, popular, and downright iconic dive-ready timepieces in the industry, designed from the outset for those very jobs, and the testing process that Rolex puts them through is one of the most rigorous in the entire industry.